skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The great cloud of ash has dissipated and been blown out to sea, but the ground is still black with it.
-The wind has tossed it about, leaving greay dust in every opening and on every surface.
-The mountain is still slightly smouldering in the distance, warning the inhabitants of the land against challenging its slopes once more.
+The wind has tossed it about, leaving gray dust in every opening and on every surface.
+The mountain is still slightly smoldering in the distance, warning the inhabitants of the land against challenging its slopes once more.

 Two days later they arrive in Washport.
 Everyone is on edge.
 The